matthew-eiley/matthew-eiley/README.md

 # Hi, I'm Matthew Eiley
 I'm a Software engineering student passionate about quantitative finance, data-driven systems, and building tools that solve real problems.
-I work at the intersection of math, code, and markets, with projects that span options pricing engines, algorithmic trading tools, custom interpreters, and physical health analytics.
+I work at the intersection of math, code, and markets, with projects that span finance, mathematics, physical health, and more.
 I'm always exploring new ways to find patterns in noisy data.

 I also make my own soap.